pstaender/neo4jmapper/README.md

 ### Iterate on large results (streaming)

-Note: Sreaming is only working on NodeJS for now
+Note: Streaming works on NodeJS only

 You can iterate results asynchronously with the `each` method, it processes the stream of the response: